BitcoinDesign/Guide/guide/foundations/backups.md

 The self-custody of bitcoin is an important right, but also a financial responsibility that can scale from pocket money to life savings, and take practice getting used to.

-This guide is a straightforward starting point for simple bitcoin backups.
-From a basic setup, you can increase the security level as your funds grow.
+This guide is a straightforward starting point for simple bitcoin backups, aimed at users of bitcoin products.

+If you are a designer or developer, make sure you offer guidance to your users so they can secure their bitcoin with an appropriate backup.

 ## What are backups?